zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 While I manage most of my captioning and other metadata tasks using an app called Photo Mechanic, ExifTool still comes in handy for lots of stuff.

 ExifTool itself is cross-platform.
-Perl syntax varies by platform.
+As you might already know, code syntax varies by platform.
 I'm using MacOS.
 Please tweak accordingly if you decide to copy any of these snippets.
 (Better yet, go right to the source and use the excellent [forum] and [faq] to learn.
 That's what I do.
 The documentation page on [XMP sidecar files] is very helpful, too.)

 Before running commands on my image archive, I use a directory of dummy image files for experiments.
 Everything included here works for me but that doesn't mean doing things my way is a good way to do things.
 You've been warned :)